Ascending Passage .com HOME PAGE.

 On this temple of Deir-el-Bahari is the scene of the birth of

 Hatshepsut, and there are two babies, the princess and her Ka.
-For this
+When she became a great Queen she built this temple, that offerings might be made there on certain appointed days for this

 Fortunate Ka of Hatshepsut to have had so cheerful a dwelling!